 Applications for Part 2 Hands-On Master Gardener Training Limited to Part 1 Graduates

 Only those who successfully complete Part 1 are invited to apply for Part 2.
 Part 2 is tentatively set to be a multi-week, in-person/hands-on training, starting early in the year.
 About 25 participants from Part 1 will be selected to participate in Part 2, which includes the Texas Master Gardener Handbook, will cover additional subject matter, and will incur an additional registration fee.
 Part 2 includes the requisite volunteer service to become fully certified TCMG volunteers.
 Applications are not available elsewhere.

 After reviewing the applications, the selection committee chooses approximately 40 applicants for interviews.
 About 25 applicants receive admission into the program.

 The total fee for both Part 1 and Part 2 of the Master Gardener program in Travis County is $300 for early registration, $350 for regular registration, payable upon acceptance into the program.

 A criminal background check is required of all Extension volunteers, including Master Gardeners.
 Therefore, as a matter of policy, criminal background checks occur on all persons accepted into the Master Gardener training program, and every three years thereafter.

-The course normally meets virtually once a week using Zoom or WebEx meeting apps.
-Additional training is scheduled as needed (or allowed due to COVID-19 restrictions) at the Travis County Extension office, 1600 Smith Rd, Austin, 78721.
+The course normally meets virtually once a week using Microsoft Teams.
+Additional training will be scheduled as needed (or allowed due to COVID-19 restrictions) at the Travis County Extension office, 1600 Smith Rd, Austin, 78721.
 At this time the course meets on week days during office hours.